pingcap/docs-cn/_docHome.md

 hide_sidebar: true
 hide_commit: true
 hide_leftNav: true
+summary: PingCAP Documentation provides how-to guides and references for using TiDB Cloud and TiDB, including data migration and application building.
+TiDB Cloud is a fully-managed Database-as-a-Service, offering easy access to the power of a cloud-native, distributed SQL database.
+TiDB is an open-source distributed SQL database with MySQL compatibility, horizontal scalability, and high availability.
+Developers can access documentation for application development and explore additional resources such as TiDB Playground, PingCAP Education, and community engagement opportunities.
 ---

 <DocHomeContainer title="PingCAP Documentation" subTitle="Explore the how-to guides and references you need to use TiDB Cloud and TiDB, migrate data, and build your applications on the database.">